 In Sugar Grove, however, the average commute to work is quite long.
 On average, people spend 37.82 minutes each day getting to work, which is significantly higher than the national average.

-Sugar Grove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sugar Grove does not have a public transit system used by locals to get to and from work.

-Sugar Grove ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.27% of people over 25 have a college degree.
+In terms of college education, Sugar Grove ranks among the least educated cities in the nation, as only 3.27% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Sugar Grove in 2022 was $25,980, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,920 for a family of four.
 However, Sugar Grove contains both very wealthy and poor people as well.